kacpergorec/starwars-textgen/README.md

-# Star wars text generator
+# Star Wars Text Generator

 Hi my name is Kacper,

 This is a quick front-end project that i was on my mind yesterday.

-Its a simple star-wars animated stylized text generator.
+It's a simple star-wars animated stylized text generator.
 GONK!